The Founding of the IHSAA

 No record exists detailing which schools joined the IHSAA immediately.
 But the IHSAA Handbook of 1928 lists 15 schools as charter members.
 Those schools were: Anderson, Alexandria, Bloomington, Eaton, Fairmount, Goshen, Huntington, Indianapolis Manual Training, Indianapolis Shortridge, Kokomo, Marion, Noblesville, North Manchester, Salem and Wabash.
 By April 1, 1904, membership had increased to 33 schools.
 By December 1904, membership reached 71 schools.

 The Mission of the IHSAA

 The IHSAA is a voluntary, not-for-profit organization that is self-supporting without the use of tax monies.
 Since its founding in 1903, the Association’s mission has been to provide wholesome, educational athletics for the secondary schools of Indiana.
 Its member high schools – public, institutional, parochial and private – pay no annual membership fee or incur entry fees to play in the Association’s tournaments.
-A state tournament series is conducted annually in 20 sports, 10 for girls and 10 for boys.
+A state tournament series is conducted annually in 21 sports, 10 for girls, 10 for boys and one co-ed (unified track and field).
 An 19-person board of directors, elected by the member school principals, governs the organization.